SEMMA: A Semantic Aware Knowledge Graph Foundation Model: Introduction

 Though related work has used word embeddings of knowledge graph symbols and other attributed texts (e.g.\ comments) when embedding individual knowledge graphs \cite{DBLP:conf/semweb/NayyeriWAARLS23, Yuan_Zhou_Chen_Wang_Liang_Liu_Huang_2025, kgbert, kicgpt, xu-etal-2021-fusing}, KGFMs have so far neglected the capabilities of symbols and other text attributions to generalize across knowledge graphs.

-Generalizing within-knowledge graph embedding methods to transfer embeddings from one or multiple knowledge graphs with millions of nodes to an unseen knowledge graph with largely distinct nodes can be hindered by a low signal-to-noise ratio \cite{truste}.
+Generalizing within knowledge graph embedding methods to transfer embeddings from one or multiple knowledge graphs with millions of nodes to an unseen knowledge graph with largely distinct nodes can be hindered by a low signal-to-noise ratio \cite{truste}.
 However, we observe that knowledge graphs tend to have a huge number of nodes, but a much smaller number of highly informative relations.
-E.g., Wikidata \cite{DBLP:journals/cacm/VrandecicK14} contains over 110 million nodes but only 12,681 relations as of May 19, 2025.
+For example, Wikidata \cite{DBLP:journals/cacm/VrandecicK14} contains over 110 million nodes but only 12,681 relations as of May 19, 2025.
+This disparity indicates that the compact vocabulary of relations, rather than the vast and often graph-specific set of entities, provides a more robust transferable signal for generalization.

 Therefore, we introduce $\ours$, which extends the capability of KGFMs to learn foundational knowledge graph semantics from the training knowledge graphs and apply it for reasoning on test knowledge graphs by analyzing (i) graph patterns \textbf{and} (ii) word embeddings of relation symbols.